Amos Tversky: Early life and education

 Tversky was born in Haifa, British Palestine (now Israel), as son of the Polish-born veterinarian Yosef Tversky and Lithuanian Jewish Jenia Tversky (née Ginzburg), a social worker who later became a member of the Knesset representing the Mapai (Workers' Party).
 Tversky had one sister, Ruth, thirteen years his senior.

 Tversky's mother has said he was self-taught in many areas, including mathematics.
 In high school, Tversky took classes from literary critic Baruch Kurzweil, and befriended classmate Dahlia Ravikovich, who would become an award-winning poet.

-Tversky received his bachelor's degree from Hebrew University of Jerusalem in Israel in 1961, and his doctorate from the University of Michigan in Ann Arbor in 1965.
+Tversky received his bachelor's degree from Hebrew University of Jerusalem in Israel in 1961, and his doctorate in psychology from the University of Michigan in Ann Arbor in 1965.
 He had already developed a clear vision of researching judgement.

-Military service and career
+Military service

-During this time he was also a member and leader in Nahal, an Israel Defense Forces program that combined compulsory military service with the establishment of agricultural settlements.
+After high school, Tversky was conscripted into the Israel Defense Forces and served in the Paratroopers Brigade.
+During this time he was also a member and leader in Nahal, an IDF program that combined compulsory military service with the establishment of agricultural settlements.

-Tversky served with distinction in the Israel Defense Forces as a paratrooper, rising to the rank of captain and being decorated for bravery.
-He parachuted in combat zones during the Suez Crisis in 1956, commanded an infantry unit during the Six-Day War in 1967, and served in a psychology field-unit during the Yom Kippur War in 1973.
+Tversky served with distinction as a paratrooper, making over fifty jumps and eventually rising to the rank of captain.
+He was decorated for bravery after saving the life of one of his soldiers during a training exercise.
+In 1956, when Tversky was a platoon commander, his unit conducted a training exercise in front of the IDF General Staff.
+One of his soldiers was assigned to clear a barbed wire fence with a bangalore torpedo.
+After activating the fuse, the soldier suffered a panic attack and froze in place instead of running for cover.
+Ignoring the orders of his commanding officer for everyone to stay put, Tversky rushed from behind the wall that was serving as cover for his unit, picked up the soldier and hauled him ten yards, tossed him on the ground, and covered him with his body.
+Tversky was wounded by shrapnel from the explosion, which remained in his body for the rest of his life.
+The soldier he saved was unharmed.
+When handing him his decoration, IDF Chief of Staff Moshe Dayan, who had witnessed the incident, told him "you did a very stupid and brave thing and you won’t get away with it again."
+Tversky participated in three wars.
+He parachuted into combat during the Suez Crisis in 1956, commanded an infantry unit during the Six-Day War in 1967, and served in a psychology field-unit during the Yom Kippur War in 1973.

 Academic career

 Academic roles

 After his doctorate, Tversky taught at Hebrew University.
-He then joined the faculty of Stanford University in 1978, where he spent the rest of his career.
+He then joined the faculty in the Department of Psychology of Stanford University in 1978, where he spent the rest of his career.